Search Engine Optimization (SEO):

-Those are reasonable and appropriate questions to ask of any SEO company you're considering working with.
+Those are reasonable and appropriate questions to ask of any SEO company.

-Just as you aspire to provide the best for your customers, you should also strive to receive the best for yourself and your business.
-Being well-informed about SEO can benefit you, your business, and your customers.
+Just as you aspire to provide the best for your customers, you also strive to receive the best for your business.
+Being well-informed about SEO can benefit your customers and your business.

 A Simple SEO Metaphor

-Imagine you're searching in a vast area filled with countless available cars that all seem to blend in together, as you attempt to find one that you feel is right for you.
-With so many seemingly-identical choices, how do you tell one from the next?
-It can be more than a bit daunting, frustrating, and overwhelming.
+Imagine you're searching in a vast area filled with countless available vehicles that all seem to blend in together, as you attempt to find one that's right for you.
+With so many similar choices, how do you tell one from the next?
+It might feel a bit daunting and overwhelming.

-Consider how much easier and more likely it might be for you to locate a car you want if somehow it stands apart from the rest and catches your eye and your attention.
-You notice it, read its reviews, drive it, and determine it's an ideal match for you and your needs.
+Consider how much easier and more likely it might be to locate "the right vehicle for you" if it stands apart from the rest, catching your eye and your attention.
+You notice it, read its reviews, drive it, and determine it's a good match for you and your needs.

-Of course that vast area is the Internet, and all those cars are businesses like yours, competing for customers in search results.
-Yours stands out from the rest and catches people's attention by using Google-friendly SEO that improves its visibility and online ranking.
+Of course that area is the Internet, and those vehicles are businesses like yours, competing for customers in search results.
+Your website and your business stand out from the rest and catch people's attention by using Google-friendly SEO that improves their visibility and their online ranking.

 SEO Ranking Factors

-Simply put, SEO (search engine optimization) is the practice of optimizing your website and your business to appear higher in online search results by properly utilizing "SEO ranking factors".
+Simply put, SEO is the practice of optimizing your website and your business to appear higher in online search results by properly utilizing what are called "SEO ranking factors".

-Google uses more than two hundred SEO ranking factors to determine where your website and your business appear in search results.
-Among the most important for your website are:
+Google uses more than two hundred SEO ranking factors to determine where your website appears in search results.
+Among the most important are:

 Content: The quality, quantity, relevancy, and originality of your site's written content (typically referred to simply as "content").
 The better your content, the greater the SEO reward.

-Mobile Friendliness: How your site looks ─ and how easy it is to use ─ on smartphones (Android phones and iPhones).
+Mobile Friendliness: How your site looks ─ and how easy it is to use ─ on smartphones.
 Provide your site's mobile device visitors with a friendly user interface (UI) and a pleasant user experience (UX).

 Page Load Speed: How quickly your site's pages load.
-This is a function of several factors, one of the most important being the file sizes of the images used on your site.
-Those file sizes can be improved ─ while retaining excellent image quality ─ through the proper use of image editing and image compression.
+This is a function of several factors, including your web host, how "clean" your site's code is, and the file sizes of the images used on your site.
+Good SEO reduces those file sizes ─ while retaining high image quality ─ through the proper use of image editing and compression.

 GOOD SEO CONTENT

-How well does your content measure up in these four areas?
+How well does your site's content measure up in these four areas?